By David Kier

 0.4 Pass to the right of a ranch, continue northeast.

 1.0 Junction with pre-1970 main road between Tijuana and La Paz.
-Road heads
+Road heads east.

 3.7 Fork, leave old Baja main road and take left branch going northeast.